WIMP/FIMP dark matter and primordial black holes with memory burden effect: Introduction

 \section{Introduction}

-The existence and production mechanism of dark matter (DM) have been a longstanding mystery in cosmology and particle physics \cite{Arbey2021PPNP}.
-The traditional and most studied thermal DM production mechanism is freeze-out (FO) \cite{Kolb1990text}.
-In this mechanism, DM particles $\chi$ reach thermal equilibrium with thermal bath particles $f$ in the early universe through annihilation and pair production $\chi\chi \leftrightarrow \bar{f}f$.
-Subsequently, the temperature of bath particles drops below the mass of DM particles and $\Gamma \lesssim H$ is satisfied, where $\Gamma$ is the reaction rate of annihilation $\chi\chi \rightarrow \bar{f}f$ and $H$ denotes the Hubble parameter.
-Then, the comoving number density of DM particles remains constant.
-As a typical weak-scale cross-section leads to the observed relic abundance of DM, the FO scenario is usually discussed in the context of weakly interacting massive particles (WIMPs).
-Although WIMPs remain a leading candidate explanation for DM, they elude detection in numerous experiments.
-Thus, other candidates have been proposed, such as feebly interacting massive particles (FIMPs) \cite{Hall2010JHEP,Bernal2017IJMPA} based on the opposite idea of WIMPs.
-If the coupling of DM particles $\chi$ to bath particles is very weak, DM particles never reach thermal equilibrium with the thermal bath.
-Such a DM particle is called a FIMP.
-Assuming that the initial density of FIMPs is negligible, the feeble interaction with the thermal bath leads to FIMP production during the expansion of the universe.
-This DM production scheme is called the freeze-in (FI) mechanism and is applicable to different scenarios such as decay $f_1 \rightarrow f_2 \chi$, scattering $f_1f_2 \rightarrow f_3\chi$, and pair production $f_1f_2 \rightarrow \chi\chi$.
+The existence and production mechanism of dark matter (DM) are a long-standing mystery in cosmology and particle physics \cite{Arbey2021PPNP}.
+The traditional and most studied thermal DM production mechanism is freeze out (FO) \cite{Kolb1990text}.
+In this mechanism, DM particles, $\chi$, reached thermal equilibrium with thermal bath particles, $f$, in the early universe through annihilation and pair production, $\chi\chi \leftrightarrow \bar{f}f$.
+Subsequently, the temperature of the bath particles drops below the mass of the DM particles and $\Gamma \lesssim H$ holds, where $\Gamma$ is the reaction rate of annihilation, $\chi\chi \rightarrow \bar{f}f$, and $H$ is the Hubble parameter.
+Then, the comoving number density of the DM particles remains constant.
+A typical weak-scale cross section leads to an observed relic abundance of DM, so the FO scenario is usually discussed in the context of weakly interacting massive particles (WIMPs).
+Although WIMPs are a leading candidate explanation for DM, they cannot be detected in numerous experiments.
+Thus, feebly interacting massive particles (FIMPs) \cite{Hall2010JHEP,Bernal2017IJMPA} have been proposed based on an idea opposite that of WIMPs.
+FIMPs are DM particles that never reached thermal equilibrium with thermal bath particles because of very weak coupling between them.
+Assuming a negligible initial density of FIMPs, the feeble interaction of DM particles with thermal bath particles leads to FIMP production during the expansion of the universe.
+This DM production scheme, called the freeze-in (FI) mechanism, is applicable to scenarios such as decay ($f_1 \rightarrow f_2 \chi$), scattering ($f_1f_2 \rightarrow f_3\chi$), and pair production ($f_1f_2 \rightarrow \chi\chi$).